I figure why waste time introing what you already know.

 They're both famous for no-hitters and for strikeouts.

-Yeah, you know, we were we were promised a messiah.
+Yeah, you know, we were promised a Messiah, and all we got was the mess.

-We're still waiting on the aya.
+We're still waiting on the ayah.

-Last summer I received a phone call from President Clinton.
+Last summer, I received a phone call from President Clinton.